 How to Prepare for an Upper Endoscopy Procedure

 Preparing for an EGD is not as difficult or time-consuming as preparing for other gastrointestinal procedures, like a colonoscopy.
 It takes very little preparation, but there are some steps you need to take the day before the procedure.
 This is so the sedation will go smoothly and the doctor has a clean and empty intestinal tract to examine

 What To Do The Day of Your EGD Procedure

 In addition to the specific instructions given to you by your doctor to prepare for your endoscopy, please follow the guidelines below for any upper endoscopy procedure.

-EGD Prep Food and Medication Considerations
+EGD Prep Food and Medical Considerations

-- You may have clear liquids until 4 HOURS before your procedure (Examples of clear liquids include: water, clear soup broth, clear fruit juice (apple, white cranberry, white grape, etc., coffee/tea (NO MILK), ginger ale or 7-up, jello, popsicles or italian ice.
+- You may have clear liquids until 4 HOURS before your procedure (Examples of clear liquids include: water, clear soup broth, clear fruit juice (apple, white cranberry, white grape, etc., coffee/tea (NO MILK), ginger ale or 7-up, jello, popsicles, or Italian Ice).